Report from September 2022: ‘Not-So-Super-Stores? Are the big retailers in our West Oxford community helping or hindering climate action?’

 Retail plays a major part in West Oxford’s (and Oxford city’s) carbon footprint – both directly in the energy use associated with running stores and the vehicle miles associated with customers coming to and from the shops; and also indirectly in the supply chains, packaging, and logistics required to create products and transport them to Oxford.

-We are developing the LCWO Business Scorecard to
+We developed the LCWO Business Scorecard to:

-Step 1: Scorecard design complete
+Step 1: Scorecard design

 The scorecard was designed using a methodology informed by Oxfam’s tried-and-tested business scorecards.